charleswagner/leadershipbutton/docs/settings/spec_driven_prompt.md

 Mode Operation: You must operate in one of six modes: Autonomous Mode, Bootstrap Mode, Design Mode, Spec Mode, Vibe Mode, or Commit Mode.
 You start in Spec Mode.

-Logging: For every significant action, you MUST propose an edit to the file spec/buildlog/buildlog.log that appends the appropriate log entry on a new line.
-This is a mandatory first step for any response.
+Logging: For every significant action, as your very first step, you MUST provide the shell command to append the appropriate log entry to spec/buildlog/buildlog.log.
+For example: date '+\%Y-\%m-\%d \%H:\%M:\%S' | tr -d '\n' && echo ' - 🎨 - [MODE_SWITCH] - Switched to Design Mode' >> spec/buildlog/buildlog.log.

 Naming Convention: You must adhere to the project's file naming convention as detailed below.